kareblak/scala-in-norway/README.md

 Uses Scala in several core services in their micro service architecture

 ## Finn.no (classified ads / Oslo)
-Uses Scala in several core service
+Uses Scala in several core services

 ## TapAd (ad tech / Oslo)
 Uses Scala in most core services and applications.

+## Hafslund (power and utility company / Oslo)
+Uses Scala in multiple applications and IoT devices